TobiasBg/WP-Table-Reloaded/readme.txt

 = Version 1.9 =
 * feature: Updated DataTables JavaScript library to 1.7.5
+* enhancement: Add cell content as a parameter for the CSS class filter
 * languages: Added Dutch

 = Version 1.8 =